Policy Number: SRP 011

 Individual funding requests should only be made where the patient demonstrates clinical exceptionality.

-Find out more information on applying for funding in exceptional clinical circumstances.
+Further information on applying for funding in exceptional clinical circumstances can be found on the ICB’s website.

 References: Removal of adenoids for treatment of glue ear